mlflow.projects module provides an API for running MLflow projects locally or remotely.

 $SHELL) to run

-version – For Git-based projects, either a commit hash or a branch name.
+- version – For Git-based projects, a commit hash.

 pathto subdirectories of

-synchronous – Whether to block while waiting for a run to complete.
+- block – Whether to block while waiting for a run to complete.
 Defaults to True.
-Note that if

 mlflow.projects.SubmittedRunexposing information (e.g. run ID) about the launched run.